cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for curve25519 and edwards25519 {#suites-25519}

 This section defines ciphersuites for curve25519 and edwards25519 {{!RFC7748}}.
-Note that these ciphersuites SHOULD NOT be used when hashing to ristretto255
+Note that these ciphersuites MUST NOT be used when hashing to ristretto255
 {{?I-D.irtf-cfrg-ristretto255-decaf448}}.
 See {{appx-ristretto255}} for information on how to hash to that group.